FREE PATTERNS FOR BEGINNERS

 A row of little elephants, tail to trunk, would look great as a border along a pair of curtains or even stitched using waste canvas on a child's clothing or bed-linen.

-In the color key below the free pattern I have given the finished size when stitched on three different fabric counts.
+In the colour key below the free pattern I have given the finished size when stitched on three different fabric counts.

 How excited are you about the Christmas season this year?
 Are you still frantically searching for the perfect Christmas card or mini gift to give to a loved one?
 Don't worry, I've got you covered with this simple free cross stitch pattern.